kontainapp/km/docs/build.md

 See ../tests/Makefile.
 This one is work in progress and will change to be more generic and provides uniform test execution

+## Containerized KM in Docker and Kubernetes (WIP)

+### Build docker images for KM and python.km

+Currently docker images are constructed in 2 layers:

+ 1. **KM + KM shared libs**. `make -C km pack` makes it, the result is `kontain/km:dev` image.
+ 1. **python.km with python modules. and ALL payloads** `cd payloads/python; docker build -t msterinkontain/kmpy:latest .`
+ 1. Azure: Tag and push to Azure Container Registry: Docker tag msterinkontain/kmpy:latest kontainkubeacr.azurecr.io/km:hello ; docker push !$
+ 1. Dockerhub: the above is pushed to dockerhub (using @marksterin account there :-)) `docker push msterinkontain/kmpy:latest`

+### Run under Docker

+`docker run --device=/dev/kvm msterinkontain/kmpy:latest <payload.py>` - see a few .py files in payloads/python

+### Run under Kubernetes

+We do not want to run privileged containers there (and often policy blocks it anyways) and Kubernetes does not allow to simply configure access to devices , to avoid conflicts between different apps, so we use github.com/kubevirt/kubernetes-device-plugins/pkg/kvm to expose /dev/kvm to the pods.

+* build the KVM plugin (we can use pre-built shared or have our own)
+  * in plugins dir, do `dep ensure; make build-kvm`
+* deploy to cluster as DaemonSet
+  * `kubectl apply  -f <path>/kubernetes-device-plugins/manifests/kvm-ds.yaml`
+* deploy KM-based apps, e.g.
+  * `kubectl apply -f payloads/python/pykm-deploy.yaml (this assumes the image was pushed to dockerhub msterinkontain/kmpy - see above)

+### Notes

+* Currently KM + necessary shared libraries are packaged to bare container using `tar c ... | docker import -`  approach - this allows to package container similar to `FROM scratch` but without having *mkdir* to create files layout.
+  * this obviously does not pick up vDSO so the code there (e.g. gettimeofday) will be sub-optimal - if needed we'd mitigate it by vDSO analog for KM payloads
+* Python modules are packaged into on-host Docker image layers so the payload first reaches into hypercall, we proxy it to syscall and then it goes to file names namespace and then to overlay FS.
+We need to see if we should just package that into the payload by mmaping directly into VM memory
+* If python code reaches into  syscall we don't support yet, the container will exist with 'unknown HC', obviously.
+I think we need to have automatic routing to "allowed" syscalls, since it's only < 500 of those :-)
+* We used manually / statically build python.tk.
+* the build process uses Docker so running the build in Docker would require DinD ...
+I never tried it so skipping for now. **docker/kub build does not work with `make withdocker`**

+### TODO

+* Make build specific for branch.
+Make clean up specific for branch
+* Choose cloud provider (likely: Azure)
+* Make Kontain docker private repo there.
+Integrate into the build (as 'containers' target ?)
+* Add basics Azure pipeline, with standard tests
+* push stuff there and pull from there automatically
+* Do the same with AKS for Kubernetes (note: Need to use D3-v3 instance for nested virtualization)

 ## CI/CD

 TODO (does not exist yet)